 It consists of taking a tour of the Identity Signs room where the participants will be motivated to recognize some of the elements that make up the Dominican culture, and part of the history of the peoples that preceded us.
 Customs, beliefs, as well as, the resulting mixture from the arrival of Spaniards and Africans to our island.
-Among the cultural aspects will be highlighted elements of heritage, both material and immaterial of the Dominican culture: ceramic objects, cave paintings, dances and rhythms inherited and built on Creole soil, objects and customs such as traditional games, dealers, crafts, among other things .
+Among the cultural aspects, elements of the heritage, both tangible and intangible, of Dominican culture will be highlighted: ceramic objects, cave paintings, dances and rhythms inherited and built on Creole soil, objects and customs such as traditional games, dealers, crafts, among other things. .

 After making the tour in the room, participants will go to the Creative Workshop in order to experiment creating three-dimensional objects, in this case the confection of chichiguas or comets.